-The Company records a charge (credit) to noncontrolling interests relating to Edgewater and various LAM-related general partnership interests ("GPs") held directly by certain of our LAM managing directors.

-See Note 12 of Notes to Condensed Consolidated Financial Statements for information regarding Company's noncontrolling interests.
+Noncontrolling interests primarily relate to the charge (credit) attributable to Edgewater and various LAM-related general partnership interests ("GPs") held directly by certain of our LAM managing directors.
+See Note 12 of Notes to Condensed Consolidated Financial Statements for information regarding the Company's noncontrolling interests.